pivotal/git-duet/README.md

 exec git duet-pre-commit
 ~~~~~

-This pre-commit hook will prompt for duet/solo initials if the env cache
+The `duet-pre-commit` command will prompt for duet/solo initials if the
-file is either missing or stale.
-The default staleness cutoff is 5
+cached author and committer settings are missing or stale.
+The default
-minutes, but may be configured via the `GIT_DUET_SECONDS_AGO_STALE`
+staleness cutoff is 5 minutes, but may be configured via the
-environmental variable, which should be an integer of seconds, e.g.:
+`GIT_DUET_SECONDS_AGO_STALE` environmental variable, which should be an
+integer of seconds, e.g.:

 ~~~~~ bash
 export GIT_DUET_SECONDS_AGO_STALE=60